emrullahardc/ssh-connection-assistant/README.md

 # ssh-connection-assistant
 This script provides you to register your servers and connect quickly

+## Configurations:

+chmod +x niyazi.sh

+## Usage:

+./niyazi.sh / sh niyazi.sh

-Important:
+## Important:

 This script requires an sshpass package.
 Opensl sshpass package is recommended

-Configurations:
-chmod +x niyazi.sh

-Usage
-./niyazi.sh / sh niyazi.sh